arcbjorn/cpp-ondisk-nosql-db/ARCHITECTURE.md

 ---

-*This architecture document provides a comprehensive overview of the NoSQL database system's design, implementation, and future enhancement possibilities.
+*This architecture document provides a comprehensive overview of the IshikuraDB（石蔵） database system's design, implementation, and future enhancement possibilities.
 The system is designed to be secure, scalable, and maintainable while providing high performance for enterprise workloads.*